keymanapp/keyman/windows/src/README.md

 ```

 You should verify the install location of Git on your computer as it may vary.

-### DELPHI_STARTER - Building with Delphi Starter Edition

-Keyman can be built from the command line with Delphi Starter Edition.
-You will need
-to set the environment variable `DELPHI_STARTER` to enable a command line build with
-Delphi Starter Edition.

-However, there are three limitations:

-1. As the command line compiler is not included in Delphi Starter Edition, the build
-   launches an instance of the IDE to run the build.
-This means that while you are doing
-   a build, the Delphi IDE will be continually starting and stopping; it is also
-   significantly slower than the command line compiler.
-After you complete an initial
-   full build from the command line, you should be able to build individual projects
-   within the IDE.

-2. Delphi Starter Edition does not include the x64 compiler, impacting tsysinfo and
-   kmcomapi. tsysinfox64 will be copied from a binary already in the repository.
-   The x64 version of kmcomapi.dll will not be skipped.

-3. You cannot make a release build with Delphi Starter due to the missing x64
-   components.

 ### USERDEFINES - User Defines